-In the event that Mr. Gladney resigns for good reason or his employment is terminated without cause prior to the end of the term of his agreement, he is entitled to (1) receive his base salary at the rate then currently in effect for a period of 18 months following the termination date, (2) exercise all vested options as of the termination date for a period of five years following his termination, and (3) receive continued health benefits for a period of 18 months following the terminated without cause prior to the end of the term of their agreements, each is entitled to (1) receive his or her base salary at the rate then currently in effect for a period of 12 months following the termination date, (2) exercise all vested options and those that would have vested within one year of the termination date for a period of five years following their termination, and (3) receive continued health benefits for a period of 12 months following their termination, and (3) receive continued health benefits for a period of 12 months following the termination date, (2) exercise all vested options and those that would have vested within one year of the termination date for a period of five years following their termination, and (3) receive continued health benefits for a period of 12 months following the termination date.
+In the event that Mr. Gladney resigns for good reason or his employment is terminated without cause prior to the end of the term of his agreement, he is entitled to (1) receive his base salary at the rate then currently in effect for a period of 18 months following the termination date, (2) exercise all vested options as of the termination date for a period of five years following his termination, and (3) receive continued health benefits for a period of 18 months following the termination date.
+In the event that Messrs.
+Youngstrom or Ansari resigns for good reason or is terminated without cause prior to the end of the term of their agreements, each is entitled to (1) receive his or her base salary at the rate then currently in effect for a period of 12 months following the termination date, (2) exercise all vested options and those that would have vested within one year of the termination date for a period of five years following their termination, and (3) receive continued health benefits for a period of 12 months following the termination date.
 Messrs.
 Gladney, Youngstrom and Ansari's severance pay is subject to signing, and not rescinding, a general release of all claims against the Company.